· Originally published April 20, 2024

 5 Quick Things to Know About the Majestic Mountain Loop

-1. Investing in the America the Beautiful interagency pass makes the most sense for this road trip to Yosemite, Sequoia and Kings Canyon National Parks.
-The pass costs $80, and the entrance fee to the two parks would be $70.
-However, the interagency pass gets you access to all the national forests nearby, plus public lands nationwide for a full year.
+1. The America the Beautiful interagency pass makes the most sense for this road trip to Yosemite, Sequoia, and Kings Canyon.
+The pass costs $80, and entrance fees for the parks would run $70 anyway.
+The pass also covers the surrounding national forests and public lands nationwide for a full year.

-4. Those visiting between September and May should bring snow chains, even if you have a four-wheel drive vehicle.
-Also, not all car rental agencies allow the use of chains.
-Here’s more information about snow chain requirements in California’s mountains.
+4. Visiting between September and May?
+Bring snow chains, even with four-wheel drive.
+Not all rental agencies allow chains, so check before you book.
+Here’s more on snow chain requirements in California’s mountains.

 Where to Start the Yosemite to Sequoia Road Trip